Examinations and grading

 Laboratory session (Laboration)

-The student must have successfully completed one or more assignments in a laboratory.
+You must have successfully completed one or more assignments in a laboratory.
 Laboratories almost always require the student to describe their work and results in a report.
 Laboratories can be completed in a group.

 Group work (Grupparbete)